Country Club (album)

-Country Club is the debut studio album of American country music artist Travis Tritt, released in 1990 by Warner Bros.
+Country Club is the debut studio album by American country music artist Travis Tritt, released in 1990 by Warner Bros.
 Records.
 The tracks "Country Club", "I'm Gonna Be Somebody", "Help Me Hold On", "Drift Off to Dream", and "Put Some Drive in Your Country" were released as singles.
 Of these, "Help Me Hold On" was a Number One hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts; all the other singles except for "Put Some Drive in Your Country" reached Top Ten.